colleen-brown/SWMP_Trends/README.md

 ## Scripts
-Below are the R scripts provided in the folder labeled 'Scripts' and the corresponding descriptions that can be used to replicate the data preprocessing and statistical analyses.
+Below are the R script names and the corresponding descriptions that can be used to replicate the data preprocessing and statistical analyses.
+Scripts can be found in the 'scripts' folder.

 **data_preprocessing.R**: Preprocessing SWMP data for statistical analyses.